google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 <!--
-Next up is 'trestbps'.
-This is another continuous varible.
-It is the resting blood pressure of the patient upon admission to the hospital.
+'trestbps' is the resting blood pressure of the patient upon admission to the hospital.

-'cholserum' is a continuous variable representing cholesterol.
+'cholserum' is a variable representing cholesterol.

 'fbs' is a measure of fasting blood surgar, but it is represented as a catagorical column that measures if blood sugar is over a threshold.